junxit/us-congress-bills-117/metadata.md

 - 2021-02-01 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S213)
 - 2021-02-01 — Referred to the House Committee on House Administration.
 - 2021-02-01 — Without objection, the Chair laid before the House H. Con.
 Res.
 10. (consideration: CR H255)
+- 2021-02-02 — Message on Senate action sent to the House.